dbohdan/s2png/README.md

     usage: s2png [-h] [-o filename] [-w width (600) | -s] [-b text] [-p password] [-e | -d] file

+    Store any data in a PNG image.
+    This version can encode files of up to 16777215 bytes.

       -h            display this message and quit
       -o filename   output the converted data (image or binary) to filename -w width      set the width of PNG image output (600 by default)